mwissig/Postpile/README.md

 Users have the ability to create accounts, log in, and create posts.
 They can also delete their own posts and accounts.

-They also have the ability to follow other users, vote their posts up, and comment on posts.
+They also have the ability to follow other users, vote their posts up, comment on posts, and send each other private messages.

 When not logged in, the front page shows a marquee of the images from the latest 20 posts, allowing users to see a little bit of the content before they sign up.
 ![Front page](https://raw.githubusercontent.com/mwissig/Postpile/master/public/images/Opera%20Snapshot_2018-08-22_205407_postpile.herokuapp.com.png)